José Mourinho: Fenerbahçe

+Mourinho during presentation as Fenerbahçe coach in 2024.

 On 1 June 2024, Turkish side Fenerbahçe confirmed that Mourinho had officially begun negotiations with the club over their head coach role.
 The following day, he was officially unveiled as the club's new manager and presented to the fans during a special ceremony at the Şükrü Saracoğlu Stadium.
 During the team's 1–1 draw with Manchester United in the Europa League, he received a red card by protesting for a second-half penalty, which both the referee and VAR denied.
 The club finished second place in the Süper Lig, behind Galatasaray.
-In his first season, Mourinho failed to achieve a victory against the league's traditional rivals, suffering 2 defeats and 1 draw in 3 matches against Galatasaray, while also losing both encounters against Beşiktaş.
+In his first season, Mourinho failed to achieve a victory against the league's traditional rivals, suffering two defeats and one draw in three matches against Galatasaray, while also losing both encounters against Beşiktaş.

 Before the beginning of the 2025–26 season, Mourinho expected himself to stay at Fenerbahçe for the season.
 However, following Fenerbahçe's loss to Benfica in the 2025–26 Champions League play-off round, he was sacked on 29 August 2025.
 This dismissal marked the seventh time Mourinho had been sacked by a club, rather than resigning or leaving by mutual consent.